Extending Partial Representations of Proper and Unit Interval Graphs: Introduction

-The \emph{recognition} problem of a class $\calC$ asks whether an input graph belongs to $\calC$; that is, whether it has a representation by the specific type of sets $R_u$.
-A \emph{partial representation} $\calR'$ of $G$ is a representation of an induced subgraph $G'$.
-A vertex in $V(G')$ is called \emph{pre-drawn}.
-A representation $\calR$ \emph{extends} $\calR'$ if $R_u = R'_u$ for each $u \in V(G')$.
-The meta-problem we deal with is the following generalization of recognition.
+\heading{Studied Problems.} The \emph{recognition} problem of a class $\calC$ asks whether an input graph belongs to $\calC$; that is, whether it has a representation by the specific type of sets $R_u$.
+We study two generalizations of this problem: The \emph{partial representation extension problem}, introduced in~\cite{kkv}, and a new problem called the \emph{bounded representation problem}.